Kottonmouth Kings: Hiatus (2016–2017)

-Kingdom Come(2017–2019)
+Kingdom Come (2017–2020)

 After the bands hiatus in late 2017, D-Loc The Kottonmouth Kings reformed in 2018 with the original founding members of the band D-Loc and Saint Dog.
 On January 31, 2018, the Kottonmouth Kings announced via social media that new music was set to be released in march of that year.
 On March 1, 2018, a music video was released by the band Kingspade.
 The song was titled "Who We".
 In the video it was announced that the Kottonmouth Kings would be releasing a new full-length album titled Kingdom Come on April 20, 2018.
+Saint Dog passed away on October 13th, 2020.